Jalalabad: Modern

 It remained part of the Mughal Empire until around 1738 when Nader Shah and his Afsharid forces defeated the Mughals.
 Nader Shah's forces were accompanied by the young Ahmad Shah Durrani and his 4,000-strong Afghan army from southern Afghanistan.
 In 1747, he founded the Durrani Empire (Afghan Empire) after re-conquering the area.
-The Afghan army has long used the city while going back and forth during their military campaigns into the Indian-subcontinent.
+The Afghan army has long used the city while going back and forth during their military campaigns into Hindustan.

 In 1834, Dost Mohammad Khan subjugated Jalalabad in his campaign to Jalalabad.
 The British-Indian forces invaded Jalalabad in 1838, during the First Anglo-Afghan War.
 In the 1842 Battle of Jellalabad, Akbar Khan besieged the British troops on their way to Jalalabad.
 In 1878, during the Second Anglo-Afghan War, the British again invaded and set up camps in Jalalabad but withdrew two years later.

 Jalalabad was besieged by rebel tribes in November 1928, marking the start of the Afghan Civil War of 1928-1929.

 Jalalabad is considered one of the most important cities of the Pashtun culture.
 Seraj-ul-Emarat, the residence of Amir Habibullah and King Amanullah was destroyed in 1929 when Habibullah Kalakani rose to power; the other sanctuaries however, retain vestiges of the past.
 The mausoleum of both rulers is enclosed by a garden facing Seraj-ul-Emart.
-The Sulemankhils, a Pashtun family famous for their scientific research, is from Jalalabad.
+The Sulaimankhels, a Pashtun family famous for their scientific research, is from Jalalabad.
 Other celebrated Pashtun families originate from the villages near Jalalabad too.